Packaging and process optimization of plastic packaging with sleeves

 In order to make the packaging industry more recyclable, products need to be redesigned.
 This is where the “SLEEVE” project comes in, focusing on plastic packaging that is fitted with sleeves.

-• The packaging design,
+• Packaging design,

 • consumer behavior,